 The Future is Video

-What 2020 has demonstrated is that there is nothing as powerful as a real human connection.
+What the last few years have demonstrated is that there is nothing as powerful as a real human connection.
 When the pandemic hit, companies that had been slowly developing video platforms for years were suddenly forced to realize that they were now essential services.
 And while previously video was gradually becoming something to consider in an evolved digital resume, it has become fundamental after this year.

 The Video Profile